Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

-At parameters at which the image is outside $\PP$, consider the half of $\delta^\pm$ and the flowlines emanating from it, until the first point they hit $\PP$ in its incoming region.
-These flowlines enclose together with $\PP$ a three dimensional region from which the flow can only exit, proving as in Proposition \ref{pro: half Stable to Infinity} that the other half of the stable manifold of $p^\pm$ connects to infinity as well (and in particular, the two curves are isotopic).
-For these parameters we choose $l^\pm_\kappa$ to be equal to the stable manifold $\mathcal{W}^s(p^\pm)$.
-In both of these cases, the choice of $l^\pm_\kappa$ ensures that orbits arriving from inside $\PP$ can hit $l^\pm_\kappa$ only at $p^\pm$.

-The description in Theorem~\ref{thm:chen} of the homoclinic orbits implies that the positive half of the simplest such orbit corresponding to $N=1$ links once with $L^+$ and does not link with $L^-$.
-It follows that the separatrix, i.e. the unstable manifold of the origin, at that parameter returns to $\PP$ from the $x,y>0$ quadrant, linking $\delta^+$, and likewise $l^+_\kappa$, once, and then connects to the origin after hitting $R$ a single time.
-In particular it is not linked with $l_\kappa^-$.
-At the second homoclinic loop the separatrix links $l_\kappa^+$ and like in the first loop, and then continues to also link once with $l^-_\kappa$.
+\begin{proof}[proof of Theorem~\ref{thm: Trefoil existence}] The description in Theorem~\ref{thm:chen} of the homoclinic orbits implies that the positive half of the simplest such orbit corresponding to $N=1$ links once with $L^+$ and does not link with $L^-$.
+It follows that the separatrix, i.e. the unstable manifold of the origin, at that parameter returns to $\PP$ from the $x,y>0$ quadrant, linking $\delta_+$, and then connects to the origin after hitting $R$ a single time.
+At the second homoclinic loop $N=2$ the separatrix links $\delta_+$ like in the first loop, and then continues to also link once with $\delta_-$.
 It then connects to the origin after it hits $R$ the second time.